mrdk/mind/doc/streams.rst

 .. word:: textfile0     ( -- tstream ) |K|, "textfile-0"

    Address of the prototype for the textfile structure.
-It has a size of :word:`/textfile` bytes.
-The fields are already initialised, ready for a call to :word:`file-open`.
+It has a size of `/textfile` bytes.
+The fields are already initialised, ready for a call to `file-open`.

 .. word:: file-open     ( str tstream -- ) |K|